AlexaCai/myFlix-client/README.md

-# myFlix web app documentation
+# *myFlix* web app documentation (frontend)

 **Content**

 - Projet description
 - User interface
- - API and React
+ - Technical aspects
  - App dependencies

 ## Projet description

-*myFlix* app was created to serve as a reference in the domain of visual entertainment.
-Users can create an account and then log into *myFlix* app to have access to different information about different movies.
-They can search for movies based on different criteria and create a list of favorite movies.
+*myFlix* web app has been created to serve as a reference in the domain of visual entertainment.
+Users can create an account and then log into *myFlix* to have access to information about different movies.
+They can search for movies, filter results based on different criteria and create lists of favorites. *myFlix* has been built in two parts: the frontend (here) and the backend ([see this repository for the backend part of *myFlix*](https://github.com/AlexaCai/movie-api)).

+The objective of this part of the project (frontend) was to develop an easy-to-use and responsive web app using React for the best user-experience whenever they are accessing *myFlix* to read details about different movies or update their information.

+*myFlix* frontend development can be breakdown in the five following points:

+ - **Who** —  The users of *myFlix* web app, so movie enthusiasts who enjoy reading information about different movies.
+ - **What** — A single-page, responsive app with routing, rich interactions, several interface views, and a polished user experience.
+This client-side developed in this project support my previously built server-side by facilitating user requests and rendering the response from the server-side via a number of different interface views.
+ - **When** — *myFlix* users are able to use it whenever they want to read and save information about different movies.
+ - **Where** — *myFlix* frontend logic is hosted online (Netlify). *myFlix* itself is responsive and can therefore be used anywhere and on any device, giving all users the same experience.
+ - **Why** — Movie enthusiasts like to be able to access information about different movies, whenever they want to.
+Having the ability to save a list of their favorite movies ensure users always have access to the films they want to watch or recommend to their peers.

 ## User interface